evanx/libv/README.md

 This is a reference implementation "supervisor" library for a component spec:
 - https://github.com/evanx/component-validator

-For example, it is used the following projects:
+For example, it is used by the following projects:
 - https://github.com/evanx/rquery

 ### Further reading